rahmancdp/VAD-VAR-Workshop/content/Maximo/VISUAL-INSPECTION2.md

 ![](_attatchments/mvi.3b2f35bd-3c7a-437d-a3d2-793494ca3b8c.023.jpeg)

-**Sample Dialogue:** Under the **Alert type** options, you can enable Maximo Visual Inspection Edge to send outbound alert messages to external recipients by configuring connections to an MQTT broker and the Twilio messaging service.
+ Under the **Alert type** options, you can enable Maximo Visual Inspection Edge to send outbound alert messages to external recipients by configuring connections to an MQTT broker and the Twilio messaging service.

 Using MQTT protocol, the Edge server integrates with other applications in the MAS Suite to display inspection alerts and enable the creation of work order requests, as you saw earlier in this demo with MAS Monitor (part one of this demo).
 In addition to MQTT, using Twilio, inspection results can be immediately sent as SMS to the concerned person by simply providing their contact number.